SamarthThombre/testimonials-admin-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-# My Project

-This project is an open-source testimonial application developed using Next.js and Firebase.

-## License
-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the [LICENSE](./LICENSE) file for details.

-## Attribution
-This project uses [iframe-resizer](https://iframe-resizer.com/), which is licensed under the GPL V3 license.
-Please refer to their [official site](https://iframe-resizer.com/) for more details.

 ## Deploy on Vercel